jacobs-robotics/uw-calibration-pinax/README.md

 cx -- Center of the rectified image in X-axis cy -- Center of the rectified image in Y-axis
 ```
+** NOTE: ** Pleae do not modify the order of the variables or add/delete lines

 * Run the container with the following command (UNIX):
 ```
 ./docker_helper.sh run